Medically reviewed by Drugs.com. Last updated on Apr 16, 2022.

 Pharmacologic Class: Monoclonal Antibody

-Elotuzumab injection is used together with other medicines to treat multiple myeloma (a blood cell cancer) in patients who have received prior treatments.
-It interferes with the growth of cancer cells, which are then destroyed by the body.
-Elotuzumab is an antineoplastic agent (cancer medicine).
+Elotuzumab injection is used together with lenalidomide and dexamethasone to treat multiple myeloma (a blood cell cancer) in patients who have received one to three previous cancer treatments.
+It is also used together with pomalidomide and dexamethasone to treat multiple myeloma in patients who have received at least two previous cancer treatments (eg, lenalidomide, proteasome inhibitor).
+Elotuzumab interferes with the growth of cancer cells, which are then destroyed by the body.
+It is an antineoplastic agent (cancer medicine).

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For elotuzumab, the following should be considered: